srbaker/common-country-guitar-chords/README.md

 # Common Country Guitar Chord Progressions

-I am learning how to play guitar guitar, and found a site that listed common chord progressions used in country music [here](http://www.songwriting-unlimited.com/country-guitar-chords.html#gallery[pageGallery]/0/)
+I am learning how to play guitar, and found a site that listed common chord progressions used in country music [here](http://www.songwriting-unlimited.com/country-guitar-chords.html#gallery[pageGallery]/0/)

 I used it as an excuse to learn GNU Lilypond and typeset the